How to Choose and Care for an Orchid

 There are plenty of exotic varieties that don't require special conditions or greenhouses.
 Check with the professional staff at a nursery or indoor plant store to make sure the orchid flower will survive in its new environment.

 Gardeners from novice to expert, grow orchids.
-It’s much like growing a typical flowering houseplant.
+It's much like cultivating a typical flowering houseplant.
 You follow these tips:

 - The orchid needs water and fertilizer on occasion.